Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-Booked 2-3 months ahead at www.thalys.com, you can buy Paris-Brussels Thalys tickets from just 29 or Paris-Amsterdam tickets from 35 including reservation.
+Booked 2-3 months ahead, you can buy Paris-Brussels tickets from 29 or Paris-Amsterdam tickets from 35 including reservation.
 I would think long and hard before choosing to make a London-Paris-Brussels-Amsterdam circuit using a pass rather than advance-purchase tickets.

 How does a Eurail pass work?